FAQs from BUSM I Students

 I. Affiliations and Connections

-- Are there BUSM affiliations that would yield a summer IH project?
+- Are there BUSM affiliations that would yield a summer GH project?
 Through faculty at BUSM, there are many international connections worldwide.
 Most of these connections are not directly linked to potential projects that are amenable to first-year students.
 Some of these connections are research based, others are program oriented.
 Faculty with specific connections can be queried regarding the potential for a student to set up a project (e.g., conduct a survey).
 Before doing this, the student should take into account the feasibility of conducting work over the summer, the potential for procuring funds, safety, and preparation time during the school year.
-A database of projects for international health does not exist (as it does for clinical electives).
+A database of projects for global health does not exist (as it does for clinical electives).

 - How does a first-year student connect with a BUSM faculty member to find

-an IH project?
+a GH project?
 The first step is to ask and answer these questions: Why?,